PoisotLab/ms_mangal_synthesis/manuscript.md

 should our understanding of existing relationships between network properties, networks properties and space, and the interpretation to be drawn from them.
 In this perspective, the idea of continuously updated analyses is very promising.
-Following the template laid out by **Ethan et al CI for data**, it is feasible to update a series of canonical analyses any time the database grows, in order to produce living, automated synthesis of ecological networks knowledge.
-To this end, the mangal database has been integrated with `EcologicalNetworks.jl` **ref**, which allows the development of flexible networks analysis pipelines.
+Following the template laid out by @WhiteYenn19 and @YennChris19, it is feasible to update a series of canonical analyses any time the database grows, in order to produce living, automated synthesis of ecological networks knowledge.
+To this end, the mangal database has been integrated with `EcologicalNetworks.jl` [@PoisBeli19], which allows the development of flexible networks analysis pipelines.
+One immediate target would be to borrow the methodology from
+@CarlPhil19, and provide estimate of the sampling effort required to accurately describe combinations of interaction types and bioclimatic conditions.

 ## Active development and data contribution

-This is an open-source project: all data and all code supporting this manuscript are available on the Mangal project GitHub organization, and the figures presented in this manuscript are themselves packaged as a self-contained analysis which can be run at any time..
+This is an open-source project: all data and all code supporting this manuscript are available on the Mangal project GitHub organization, and the figures presented in this manuscript are themselves packaged as a self-contained analysis which can be run at any time.
 Our hope is that the success of this project will encourage similar efforts within other parts of the ecological community.
 In addition, we hope that this project will encourage the recognition of the contribution that software creators make to ecological research.